ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 ## Cost and Features
 The quiz contains a file handling algorithm, where the questions are stored in a *.csv* file.

+the Format for the .csv file is
+        "Genre Name"
+        Question No. 1
+        Option A, Option B, Option C, Option D
+        Correct Option for abovequestion

 A score of the contestant is generated and a minimum criteria is to be passed to clear the quiz.

 ## Defining Our System